AlexandertheGreat491/Employee-Tracker/README.md

 ## Usage

-Please view the walkthrough video to see how the app should function when it is run on your local computer.
+Please view the walkthrough video after following the Installation instructions, to see how the app should function when it is run on your local computer.

 ---------Add in walkthrough video link-----------